Link will take you to the audio of the article: https://anchor.fm/matthew-whiteside/episodes/Tao-Te-Ching-Day-1-Infinite-Imigination-euebh5

 Talk about a brain full.

-The lesson I received today was simply to exist through the chaos and know that all things flow to the Tao.
-So, as I remain still in the midst of the storm, I am being carried to gentler waters.
+The lesson I received today was to exist through the chaos and know that all things flow to the Tao.
+So, as I remain still amid the storm, I am being carried to gentler waters.

-To me this is understanding the Tao, not in mind but in practice.
-The Tao Te Ching, also says that you can not try and be one with the Tao, you just are.
+To me, this is understanding the Tao, not in mind but practice.
+The Tao Te Ching also says that you can not try and be one with the Tao; you simply are.

 I feel that there is so much more to say here about day one.
 The interesting thing to note also is that, like the expansiveness of the imagination, the ideas about the Tao continue to flow unending for eternity.

 Thanks for reading; the Tao is yours.